 Direction and authority are granted at quarterly meetings of the Board of Trustees, based on staff recommendations and individual members’ feedback.

-Membership is open to all counties and certain other county-related agencies.
+Membership is open to all counties and certain other county-related entities.

 County entities must also receive some budgetary funding from an NCACC member, formally apply for membership, and comply with the Interlocal Agreement.
 In addition, member entities must be consistent in their exposures to losses, and they are very similar in scope to those of the county government.